 How to Budget for Both Splurging and Savings

-You’ve been so good about saving your money and sticking to your budget - maybe so much so that it’s been years since you’ve needed relief from credit card debt or help from a title loan.
+You’ve been so good about saving your money and sticking to your budget - maybe so much so that it’s been years since you’ve needed relief from credit card debt or help from a payday loan.
 How about a break?
 We could all use a holiday from our hard work every now and then.

 After all, successfully sticking to our resolutions requires luck to a certain degree, but ultimately it is up to us to exercise self-discipline.
 Rewarding ourselves every now and then is how we stay motivated to stick to our goals in the first place.